Oxlytos/oxlytos/README.md

 - Intern for a couple of months, created an internal database system with Svelte as a frontend for keeping tabs on the companies inventory

 ## 🫠 Other fun stuff
-- Encyclopedic of Pokemon games Gen I-VI
+- Encyclopedic knowledge of Pokemon games Gen I-VI
 - Big fan of The Clash and Marina

 Find out what I'm listening to whenever by looking at the widget down below!
 Procured from [here](https://github.com/kittinan/spotify-github-profile).